|

 in a water reservoir or water distribution network is less than 1:1000, or

-of limits or limits in selected indicators for drinking water.
-Extracts shall
+limits in selected indicators for drinking water.
+Extracts shall be used to

 regulation aimed to release of dangerous substances from construction